#1 Posture Tip For Gamers

 With such a high proportion of the population sitting it seems odd that this topic has a large seemingly grey area.

-My opinion is, the “ideal posture” should be most commonly taken up by people sitting often, but it should not be held for a prolonged period.
+My opinion is, the “ideal posture” should be the postion most commonly taken up by people sitting a lot throughout the day.
+But, it should not be held for a prolonged period.

-In any position, including sitting, structures within the body are shortened lengthened.
+In any position, including sitting, structures within the body are shortened and lengthened.
 Any position held for prolonged periods will cause stress on the body.
-When the body is stressed strains, tight muscles, aches and pains are produced.
+When the body is stressed, strains, tight muscles, aches and pains are produced.

-With this in mind, why not approach posture with a “motion is lotion” attitude.
+With this in mind, approach posture with a “motion is lotion” attitude.

 Changing your body position throughout your sustained seated period will prevent your body structures from getting sick of being at one sustained length.